 We’ve gathered some resources and information about being a first-time homebuyer and have provided them below.
 While by no means all-inclusive, we’re hoping these resources will help get you started!

 - You’re probably familiar with FHA Loans.
-These are loans insured by the government, more specifically the Federal Housing Administration.
+Loans insured by the government, more specifically the Federal Housing Administration.
 FHA Loans generally require lower down payments but do require the payment of mortgage insurance premiums which protect the lender if a borrower defaults.

 - If you’re an active or previous member of the military, a VA Loan may be something to consider.
-These loans are offered to credit qualifying veterans, or their surviving spouses if service and entitlement requirements are met.
+Loans offered to credit qualifying veterans, or their surviving spouses if service and entitlement requirements are met.
 There is a VA loan no down payment option.

 - If you’re interested in living in an energy efficient home, you might want to consider programs that finance energy saving home improvements as part of the mortgage.
 Some are offered to first-time homebuyers.